 If you’re drawn to at-home treatment, Byte offers an excellent value.
 For just $1,999, you’ll receive a custom clear aligner treatment plan designed by a state-licensed dentist or orthodontist, along with a generous treatment package that includes free whitening, aftercare retainers, and a high-frequency vibration device called the “HyperByte.”
-Byte’s main claim to fame, the HyperByte can help provide a more comfortable aligner fit and even encourage faster dental shifts for some people.
+According to Byte, the HyperByte “may help reduce discomfort,” and certain research even indicates that devices like it might encourage faster dental shifts for some.

 Like all at-home clear aligner services, Byte is only designed to treat mild-to-moderate cases of misalignment, so if you have a severe case, you should consider one of the more comprehensive options on this list.
 That said, if you’re simply looking to address a cosmetic dental concern, we think Byte is the best treatment option available.

 - As a completely remote treatment, Byte is much more convenient than traditional in-office clear aligners, which require monthly visits to the dentist.

-- Byte’s high-frequency vibration device, the “HyperByte,” can help provide a more comfortable aligner fit and can induce faster teeth shifts for some people.
+- Byte’s high-frequency vibration device, the “HyperByte,” is intended to help provide a more comfortable aligner fit.
+Plus, some studies suggest that similar devices can sometimes encourage faster dental shifts.
 Byte includes this device in the cost of their aligner bundle.

 - Byte’s $1,999 sticker price is much less expensive than traditional in-office clear aligners like Invisalign.
 Plus, they offer financing for just $70/month, and everyone qualifies.

 - Byte’s “At-Night” plan provides an even more flexible and discreet treatment option by requiring only ten hours of continuous wear per day.
 However, Byte makes their At-Night aligners from a thicker, grind-resistant material, so they cost more than the All-Day aligners.